Professor Malcolm Hooper- Patron

 Appointed Chief Scientific Advisor to the Gulf Veterans Association, GVA, and accepted by the Ministry of Defence as their nominee on the Independent Panel.

 Member of the support Group convened at the Royal British Legion and also a member of the Depleted Uranium (DU) Oversight Board, formed in 2001.
 My involvement with the GWVs brought contact with Chronic Fatigue Syndrome/Myalgic Encephalomyelitis, CFS/ME, and related disorders.
-Gulf War Illness/Syndrome, GWI/S, has much in common with CFS/ME this resulted in my becoming a Patron of the Sunderland and South Tyneside ME/CFS Support Group.
+Gulf War Illness/Syndrome, GWI/S, has much in common with CFS/ME this resulted in my becoming a Patron of the Sunderland and South Tyneside ME/CFS Support Group. (now Tyne and Wear group)

 Member of the Newcastle Research Group, which includes eminent physicians and scientists carrying out research into ME-CFS.